tradingstrategy-ai/docs/source/programming/code-examples/dataset-download.rst

 Dataset download
 ================

-This is a generic example how to access Trading Strategy datasets.
+This is a generic example how to access Trading Strategy datasets by hand.

+If you are a Python user, you should use the `trading-strategy` package to access the data.
+In thes examples, we give Python pseudocode other programming languages can adapt.

 Downloading datasets programmatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~